teamcenobite/victr/README.md

 ## About

 This is a quick little demo for code evaluation purposes.
 Two main tasks:
 1. Using the Git API, grab the most starred PHP public repositories, and save them to MySQL database.
+Must be able to update the list/records too.
 2. Display the list of repositories, providing the requested details and a link to the repository on Github.